Honey Lemon Soda

 Honey Lemon Soda (ハニーレモンソーダ, Hanī Remon Sōda) is a Japanese manga series written and illustrated by Mayu Murata.
-It has been serialized in Shueisha's shōjo manga magazine Ribon since December 2015, with its chapters collected into 29 tankōbon volumes as of August 2025.
+It was serialized in Shueisha's shōjo manga magazine Ribon from December 2015 to April 2026, with its chapters collected into 31 tankōbon volumes.
 A live action film adaptation was released in July 2021, and an anime television series adaptation produced by TMS Entertainment and animated by J.C.Staff aired from January to March 2025 on Fuji TV's +Ultra programming block.

 By July 2024, the series had over 13 million copies in circulation.

 Plot

 Quiet and shy high school girl Uka Ishimori has been nicknamed "stone" since middle school.
 Upon entering Hachimitsu High School, she meets a boy named Kai Miura, whose appearance and personality reminds her of lemon soda.
 As the two become acquainted with one another, Uka's relationship with Kai inspires her to become more confident, make more friends at school, and realize she has fallen in love with him.